prismatic-obloquy/chattor/.github/ISSUE_TEMPLATE/BUG-REPORT.md

 ---
 name: Bug Report
-description: When something in the software doesn't work like it should
+about: When something in the software doesn't work like it should
 labels: bug-report, needs-triage
 ---
 <!--